therealdev101/quantum-SPLD/docs/11-VALIDATOR_GUIDE.md

 **IMPORTANT: You must create a fresh wallet and have the Private Key - it will be needed for the validator setup!**

+## GPU Requirement

+- An NVIDIA GPU with drivers and CUDA runtime is required for validators.
+- The setup script installs drivers, CUDA, and OpenCL automatically; if drivers are newly installed, it schedules a reboot to activate them.
+- The node will refuse to start without a working GPU (miner enforces this at startup).

+### Minimum And Recommended Specs
+- Minimum (enforced): 14+ CPU cores and NVIDIA RTX 40‑series class GPU (or ≥20GB VRAM)
+- Recommended (reference profile we test on):
+  - CPU: Intel i5‑13500 (14C/20T)
+  - RAM: 62 GB total (≥57 GB free)
+  - GPU: NVIDIA RTX 4000 SFF Ada (20 GB VRAM)
+  - CUDA: 12.6 (with cuDNN + cuBLAS)
+  - Driver: NVIDIA 575.57.08

+The installer will attempt to install and align with these versions; deviations continue with warnings.

+Quick checks:
+- Verify GPU presence: `nvidia-smi` should list at least one device.
+- Verify CUDA toolkit: `nvcc --version` should print the version.

 ### 1. Switch to root
 ```bash
 sudo -i